Pope Leo I

 Pope Leo I (Leone I) (c.
 391 – 10 November 461), also known as Leo the Great (Leo Magnus; Leone Magno), was Bishop of Rome from 29 September 440 until his death on 10 November 461.
-He is the first of the three Popes listed in the Annuario Pontificio with the title "the Great", alongside Popes Gregory I and Nicholas I.

 Leo was a Roman aristocrat.
-He is perhaps best known for meeting Attila the Hun in 452 and persuading him to turn back from his invasion of Italy, though how large a part his personal authority played is debated, and some argue that Attila was already ready to end his campaign.
-He is also a Doctor of the Church, most remembered theologically for issuing the Tome of Leo, a document which was a major foundation to the debates of the Council of Chalcedon, the fourth ecumenical council.
-That meeting dealt primarily with Christology and elucidated the definition of Christ's being as the hypostatic union of two natures, divine and human, united in one person, "with neither confusion nor division".
-It was followed by a major schism associated with Monophysitism, Miaphysitism and Dyophysitism.
-He also contributed significantly to developing ideas of papal authority.
+During his reign, he contributed significantly to developing ideas of papal authority, which he founded upon the apostolic succession of the Bishop of Rome from St. Peter.
+He is perhaps best known for meeting Attila the Hun in 452 and persuading him to turn back from his invasion of Italy, though how large a part his personal authority played is debated by scholars.

+He is also well-known for his role in the debates of the Council of Chalcedon, the fourth ecumenical council, during which he issued the famous Tome of Leo, which elucidated the hypostatic union of Christ's two natures, divine and human, united in one person.
+For his theological contributions, he was named a Doctor of the Church by Pope Benedict XV with the title Doctor unitatis Ecclesiae ("Doctor of the Church's Unity").
+Additionally, he is the first of the three Popes listed in the Annuario Pontificio with the title "the Great," alongside Gregory I and Nicholas I.

 Early life

 According to the Liber Pontificalis, he was a native of Tuscany and son of Quintianus or Quintilianus.
 By 431, as a deacon, he was sufficiently well known outside of Rome that John Cassian dedicated to him the treatise against Nestorius written at Leo's suggestion.
 About this time Cyril of Alexandria appealed to Rome regarding a jurisdictional dispute with Juvenal of Jerusalem, but it is not entirely clear whether the letter was intended for Leo in his capacity as archdeacon, or for Pope Celestine I directly.

-Near the end of the reign of Pope Sixtus III, Leo was dispatched at the request of Emperor Valentinian III to settle a dispute between Aëtius, one of the chief Roman military commanders in Gaul, and the chief magistrate Albinus.
+Near the end of the reign of Pope Sixtus III, Leo was dispatched at the will of Emperor Valentinian III to settle a dispute between Aëtius, one of the chief Roman military commanders in Gaul, and the chief magistrate Albinus.
 Johann Peter Kirsch sees this commission as a proof of the confidence placed in the able deacon by the Imperial Court.